EvanBok/SQL_moviedataproject/README.md

 ## Commands Used
 * SELECT
-* Filtering: WHERE, HAING, AND, OR
+* Filtering: WHERE, HAVING, AND, OR
 * Grouping: GROUP BY
 * Sorting: ORDER BY
 * Aggregations: SUM, AVG, COUNT, MIN, MAX